jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_5.0.md

 who use the `jasmine` package on Windows should upgrade to at least 4.5.0 first because that release adds an important deprecation warning that affects Windows users.
-For the same reason, people who use the `jasmine-browser-runner` package on Windows should upgrade to at least 1.3.0.
+For the same reason, people who use the `jasmine-browser-runner` package on Windows should upgrade that package to at least 1.3.0 prior to upgrading it to 2.0.

 The new parallel execution mode introduced in Jasmine 5.0 comes with additional restrictions on how both specs and reporters are written.
 These restrictions